CONSTITUTION OF THE MAITRIYANA BUDDHIST COMMUNITY

 The Maitriyana Community of the Buddhist Nation reserves the power of self-determination to propose laws and amendments to this Constitution, which shall always be approved by its founder or by the majority of the board of directors and shall also be consistent with the spiritual tradition inherited from Siddharta Gautama.
 These amendments may be proposed by different traditions and lineages throughout the world.

-The headquarters of the government of the Maitriyana Buddhist Community is located in Costa Bonita, Argentina.
-At the same time, all the institutions involved in the executive, legislative and judicial powers of the commune (sangha), which are the Temple, the Confederation and the Tribunal, are recognized as offices and governmental branches of the Maitriyana Buddhist Community.
+All the institutions involved in the executive, legislative and judicial powers of the commune (sangha), which are the School, the Confederation and the Tribunal, are recognized as offices and governmental branches of the Maitriyana Buddhist Community.

-The Constitution of the Maitriyana Buddhist Community came into effect on April 14, 2019 after having been ratified by the presidents of the three powers, and shall be preserved in English and Spanish as a fundamental legal instrument for the Buddhist Nation at the international level.
+The actualization of the Constitution of the Maitriyana Buddhist Community came into effect on January 13, 2020 after having been ratified by the presidents of the three powers, and shall be preserved in English and Spanish as a fundamental legal instrument for the Buddhist Nation at the international level.